NotPentium/NFS_ElectronicsTeamToolbox/Valkyrie/oscillatorCircuitDesign/oscillatorDesignTheory.md

 - If the oscillation loop maximal critical crystal transconductance parameter (Gm_crit_max) is specified, ensure it is greater than the oscillation loop critical gain (gmcrit).
 - If the oscillator transconductance parameter (gm) is specified, ensure the gain margin ratio (gainmargin) is > 5.

-The gain margin ratio is determined by the formula: gainmargin = gm / gmcrit, where gm is the oscillator transconductance specified in the STM32 datasheet, and gmcrit is the minimal transconductance required for stable oscillation, computed from oscillation loop passive components parameters, assuming CL1=CL2.
+The gain margin ratio is determined by the formula: [ins EQ], where gm is the oscillator transconductance specified in the STM32 datasheet, and gmcrit is the minimal transconductance required for stable oscillation, computed from oscillation loop passive components parameters, assuming CL1=CL2.

 # Drive Level